kamranahmedse/developer-roadmap/src/data/roadmaps/rust/content/wasm-bindgen@SUtBBqqDeR_yAkr669ZvE.md

 # wasm-bindgen

-`wasm-bindgen` is a library and command line tool designed to facilitate high-level interactions between Rust and JavaScript.
-It provides a seamless way for the two languages to communicate with each other, permitting the call of JavaScript APIs directly from Rust and vice versa. `wasm-bindgen` achieves this by generating an interoperability layer that 'translates' between the semantics of JavaScript and Rust.
-It handles differences in memory representations and call semantics for complex data types, such as strings and objects, allowing developers to focus on implementing their applications without worrying about the low-level details.
+`wasm-bindgen` facilitates high-level interactions between Rust and JavaScript in WebAssembly.
+It generates bindings allowing seamless communication, JavaScript API calls from Rust, and vice versa.
+Handles memory representations and call semantics for complex data types like strings and objects.